A Customized SAT-based Solver for Graph Coloring: Conclusion

 \section{Conclusion}

 We presented \textbf{ZykovColor}, a new graph coloring algorithm using a SAT encoding that simulates the Zykov recurrence.
-We adopted the propagator presented in~\cite{hebrard2020constraint} and enhanced it by lazy addition reason clauses using the IPASIR-UP interface~\cite{FazekasNPKSB24} of CaDiCal~\cite{Cadical2024}.
-We also proposed using better lower bounds, a modified decision strategy of the underlying SAT solver CaDiCal~\cite{Cadical2024}.
+We adopted the propagator presented in~\cite{hebrard2020constraint} and enhanced it with lazily added reason clauses using the IPASIR-UP interface~\cite{FazekasNPKSB24} of CaDiCaL~\cite{Cadical2024}.
+We also proposed a modified decision strategy of the underlying SAT solver CaDiCaL~\cite{Cadical2024}.
+A decisive feature is the use of stronger lower bounds for pruning.
+For assignment or partial order-based SAT encodings, it would be unclear how to leverage them.

 In an ablation study we demonstrated the impact of the individual ideas.
-Most notably, we observed that using a propagator for pruning significantly improves the performance of the SAT solver.
-Additionally, the decision strategy has a significant impact on algorithm performance, with the strategy of CaDiCal performing better than a previous problem-specific strategy.
-Further, bottom-up optimization solves several more instances than top-down optimization, contrary to the results of gc-cdcl~\cite{hebrard2020constraint} where both configurations performed similarly.
+The biggest improvement arises from using a propagator for pruning.
+Additionally, the decision strategy has a significant impact on algorithm performance.
+Here, the (modified) strategy of CaDiCaL performs better than the problem-specific strategy from~\cite{hebrard2020constraint}.
+Further, bottom-up optimization solves several more instances than top-down optimization, contrary to the results of gc-cdcl~\cite{hebrard2020constraint}, where both configurations performed similarly.

-Our experiments suggest that ZykovColor outperforms other graph coloring approaches from the literature on the DIMACS benchmark set.
-Experiments on the random Erdős-Rényi graph indicate that SAT-based methods still fall behind other methods like branch-and-price or DSatur on dense random graphs.
-This is a possible direction for further improving SAT-based methods.
-Lastly, ZykovColor could solve the yet unsolved DIMACS instance \texttt{wap07} in 12 hours.
+ZykovColor outperforms other exact graph coloring approaches from the literature on the DIMACS benchmark set.
+On dense (random) Erdős-Rényi graphs, SAT-based methods still fall behind branch-and-price.
+This may motivate possible directions for further improving SAT-based methods.

-\section{Detailed results on DIMACS instances}
+\section{Detailed Results on DIMACS Instances}

-In this appendix we provide detailed results on the individual DIMACS instances. {
+In this appendix, we provide detailed results on the individual DIMACS instances (Table~\ref{tab:dimacs-data}). {

 }